Dean Wicks: 2014–2016

 Dropping his former nickname, Dean returns to the UK and develops a relationship with his maternal grandfather, Stan Carter (Timothy West).
 He follows Stan back to Walford, opening a salon there named Blades, funded by Stan, and briefly dating Lauren Branning (Jacqueline Jossa).
-He acquaints himself with his mother's family, who now own The Queen Vic, but is unkind towards Shirley, verbally abusing her for her poor parenting, leading to Mick Carter (Danny Dyer) punching him.
+He acquaints himself with his mother's family, who now own The Queen Vic, but is unkind towards Shirley, verbally abusing her for her poor parenting, leading to Shirley's thought-to-be brother Mick Carter (Danny Dyer) punching him.
 Dean slowly bonds with his mother and begins to integrate into his newfound family.
 He is attracted to, then, later, obsessed with Mick's partner, Linda Carter (Kellie Bright), who maternally hugs him after Shirley hurts him by stealing from him because she owes Phil Mitchell (Steve McFadden).
 Dean breaks into Phil's house, reclaiming the money.
 Dean also gropes Linda's buttocks during a photoshoot at Blades.
 Although Dean helps clean Shirley up after she shoots Phil, Shirley's aunt Babe Smith (Annette Badland) refuses to let Shirley take Dean with them as she flees from the police, leaving Dean distraught.
 Linda comforts him and Dean attempts to have sex with her.
 When Linda protests, Dean rapes her.
 Linda tells no one about the ordeal but is mentally traumatised, more so when she discovers she is pregnant and fears that the baby is Dean's.
 Dean continues as if nothing has happened and begins dating Stacey after she moves into a flat shared with him.
 Stacey, herself a rape survivor, starts to notice Linda flinch whenever Dean is present and works out what has happened.
 She ends her relationship with Dean, throwing him out and refusing to believe his version of events: that sex with Linda had been consensual and that Linda's reaction stems from guilt.
 Stacey persuades Linda to tell Mick, which she finally does on Christmas Day 2014.
 Mick responds by pummelling Dean and is only stopped by Shirley's confession that Mick and Dean are, in fact, brothers.
 It transpires that Shirley is Mick's mother, not his sister, as he has grown up believing.